1. Know the duties and responsibilities of a medical assistant

 Every job is different; some roles are more heavily involved in either clinical or administrative duties, while some roles incorporate both elements.

-According to 2020 data from the Bureau of Labor Statistics (BLS), medical assistants most often work in physician’s offices (57%), with fewer working in state, local or private hospitals (15%).
+According to the Bureau of Labor Statistics (BLS), medical assistants most often work in physician’s offices and state, local or private hospitals.
 Most medical assistants work in smaller healthcare institutions, where individuals capable of handling both clinical and administrative tasks can be extremely valuable.

 Medical assistants are vital contributors, collaborating with doctors, nurses and other professionals to ensure healthcare is delivered smoothly and efficiently.